 GETTING MARRIED IN CROATIA

-In order to get married in Croatia all inquiries should be addressed to the General Registry office which will conduct the ceremony.
+In order to get married in Croatia all inquiries should be addressed to the Registry office which will conduct the ceremony.
 More information and contact details can be found at https://uprava.gov.hr/maticni-uredi-u-rh/1603.
-Most documents issued by the Irish authority may need to have additional Annexes -e.g. Multilingual Standard Forms (MSF) issued only when you are obtaining a certificate from the General Register Office in Ireland.
-If there is no additional annexes, documets have to be translated into Croatian by an official interpreter in Ireland or by a certified court interpreter in Croatia.
+Most documents issued by the British authority may need to be legalized at the Legalization Office with an Apostille stamp www.fco.gov.uk/legalisation and translated into Croatian by an official interpreter in the UK (a list of Croatian interpreters in the UK is available in the Consular Section of this web site) or by a certified court interpreter in Croatia.

 GETTING MARRIED ABROAD

-For information on requirements for getting married in the Ireland contact the local Registry Office where the ceremony will take place (more information available at https://www.citizensinformation.ie/en/birth_family_relationships/getting_married/)
+For information on requirements for getting married in the UK contact the local Registry Office where the ceremony will take place (more information available at https://www.gov.uk/browse/births-deaths-marriages/marriage-divorce .

 Registering marriage in Croatia

-Croatian nationals who have married overseas – including Ireland – are obliged to register their marriage in the Republic of Croatia.
+Croatian nationals who have married overseas – including the UK – are obliged to register their marriage in the Republic of Croatia.
 This can be done at the

 - directly at the Registry Office in the Republic of Croatia according to the place of residence if a person has Croatian address in the passport or ID, or at Registry Office Centar in Zagreb if a person has no registered address in Croatia (the list of Croatian Registry Offices is available on https://uprava.gov.hr/maticni-uredi-u-rh/1603 or

 - through the Croatian Embassy.